-Samsung Gear S hands-on review
+Samsung Gear S full review

 The smartwatch onslaught continues and although Samsung just launched the Gear Live, it's now introduced the Gear S which doesn't need a smartphone to work.
 Here's our Samsung Gear S hands-on review from IFA 2014.
 Read: The best smartwatches of 2014: List of the best wearable tech you can buy right now.